 Watch: How to Create Film Scores like John Williams

-Download a FREE, printable short film ideas cheatsheet (PDF) below.
+Download your FREE printable short film ideas cheatsheet (PDF)

 John Williams movies often employ a leitmotif to draw an audience’s attention to important narrative elements.